YevShch/Fitness-Tracker-API/README.md

     npm install bcrypt --save-dev
     ```

-Following these steps will successfully set up your API and populate your database with mock data.
+Following these steps will successfully set up your API and populate your database with mock data. :satellite: